olgupila/STORM-AI-devkit-2025/docs/baseline.md

 In the meantime, we recommend that participants check out [the model this competition drew inspiration from](https://github.com/ARCLab-MIT/2025-aichallenge-devkit.git) to develop a deeper understanding of the atmospheric density forecasting problem.

 We also provide participants with a possible solution below, to give an initial idea for their own solution design.
+Participants may expect an example implementation of this solution to be released during Phase 1 of the competition.

 ## Example solution: pymsis
 This solution draws inspiration from the model( ) that this challenge problem is based off of.
 We will use NRLMSIS 2.0, an empirical atmospheric density model.